kwonus/Quelle-Obsolete/README.md

 The design incentive for Quelle HMI and the standard driver/interpreter is to support the broader Digital-AV
 effort: That project [Digital-AV] provides a command-line interface for searching and publishing the KJV bible.
-Every attempt has been made to keep the Quelle syntax agnostic about the search domain, yet the Quelle user documentation itself [coming soon to github is heavily biased in its syntax examples.
+Every attempt has been made to keep the Quelle syntax agnostic about the search domain, yet the Quelle user documentation itself is heavily biased in its syntax examples.
 Still, the search domain of the StandardQuelleDriver remains unbiased.

 Concise notes on how punctuation is used to represent Boolean expressions.
 More complete documentation is soon to be forthcoming.